Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Phase space distribution of axinos

 Before going to specific examples, we give useful formulas of $C(t, p)$.
-They are generic and applicable to other models with axino being replaced by a freeze-in particle of interest.
-Once we calculate the matrix element of a given process, the axino phase space distribution is obtained by Eq.~\eqref{eq:integ-boltz} and the following formulas.
-We assume that particles other than axino are thermally equilibrated.
-We neglect the Pauli blocking or Bose enhancement factors of the particles in the thermal plasma, $1 \pm f_{i}^{\rm eq} \simeq 1$, whose effects are so small that the following discussion is not affected (see appendix~\ref{sec:appr-1pm-fsim}).
+They are generic and applicable to other models with the axino being replaced by a freeze-in particle of interest.
+Once we calculate the squared matrix element of a given process, $\sum_{\rm spin} |{\cal M}|^{2}$, the axino phase space distribution is obtained by Eq.~\eqref{eq:integ-boltz} and the following formulas.
+We assume that particles other than the axino are thermally equilibrated.
+We neglect the Bose enhancement and Pauli blocking factors of the particles in the thermal plasma, $1 \pm f_{i}^{\rm eq} \simeq 1$, whose effects are so small that the following discussion is not affected (see appendix~\ref{sec:appr-1pm-fsim}).